Ericsson/codechecker/docs/authentication.md

 The client's configuration file is expected to be at `~/.codechecker_passwords.json`, which is created at the first command executed by using the package's `config/session_client.json` as an example.

+> Please make sure, as a security precaution, that **only you** are allowed to access this file.
+> Executing `chmod 0600 ~/.codechecker_passwords.json` will limit access to your user only.

 ~~~~~~~~~~~~~~~~~~~~~
 usage: CodeChecker cmd login [-h] [--host HOST] -p PORT [-u USERNAME]
                              [-pw PASSWORD] [-d]